*This post may contain affiliate links, please see my disclosure

 How Much Money Does Unemployment Pay?

 Update: The new CARES Bill pays you MORE money on unemployment.
-In addition to your weekly state benefits (see below), the Federal Government is paying another $600 per week for the duration of your unemployment.
+In addition to your weekly state benefits (see below), the Federal Government is paying another $600 per week for up to 4 months of your unemployment (through July 31st, 2020).
 This is a HUGE deal, and is meant to replace your total income.

 As discussed above, your unemployment benefits depend on your tenure and earnings during your “base period.”